-We endeavour to exceed expectations in every deliverable.
-We persistently create better, more efficient ways of doing what we do and build on our personal and professional accomplishments to consistently deliver high quality service to our internal and external customers.
+We endeavor to exceed expectations of every deliverable.
+We consistently create better, more efficient ways of doing what we do and build on our personal and professional accomplishments to deliver high quality service to our internal and external customers.

-1.5 Strategic Objectives
+1.5 Strategic Goals